Freestyle wrestling

-Freestyle wrestling is a style of wrestling originated from Great Britain and the United States.
-Along with Greco-Roman, it is one of the two styles of wrestling contested in the Olympic Games.
-American high school and men's college wrestling are conducted under different rules and termed scholastic and collegiate wrestling.
-American collegiate women's wrestling is conducted under freestyle rules.
+Freestyle wrestling is a style of wrestling.
+It is one of two styles of wrestling contested in the Olympic Games, along with Greco-Roman.
+High school wrestling and men's collegiate wrestling in the United States are conducted under different rules and termed scholastic and collegiate wrestling.
+U.S. collegiate women's wrestling is conducted under freestyle rules.

 Freestyle wrestling, like collegiate wrestling, has its origins in catch-as-catch-can wrestling.
-In both styles the ultimate goal is to throw and pin the opponent to the mat, which results in an immediate win.
+In both styles, the ultimate goal is to throw and pin the opponent to the mat, which results in an immediate win.
 Unlike Greco-Roman, freestyle and collegiate wrestling allow the use of the wrestler's or the opponent's legs in offense and defense.
-Freestyle wrestling brings together traditional wrestling, judo, and sambo techniques.